Radha (Navin's mother) and Navin at the hospital

 My son is a strong person.
 He’s in the 10th grade and his final exams were in March (2018).
 He knew that he had relapsed but in the mornings, he’d still go to school, write his exam, go to the hospital and get his treatment.
 That’s his dedication towards school because he loves studying, drawing and singing and he gets to do all of that in school.
 He hates to see anyone cry around him.
 He tells me, ‘If you cry, I won’t take any medications or undergo any treatments from now on.’

-Now, his only option is to have an urgent bone marrow transplant.My husband Shridhar is going to be the donor but this surgery is expensive.
+Now, his only option is to have an urgent bone marrow transplant.My husband Shreedhar is going to be the donor but this surgery is so expensive.
 He works as a waiter in a hotel and earns around Rs.
 12,000 every month.
-I used to work as a receptionist but I had to quit and look after Navin.
+I used to work as a receptionist but Navin was so sick in 2016 that I had to quit and look after him.
 His father quit for a while too.
 Those days were so hard for us and it seems like the world has come crashing down once again.

 Now, times are so tough that we can't afford to pay rent.
 Just the first 3 weeks of the hospital have cost around Rs.
 13 lakhs.
 My brother sold off some of his property and we’ve given a deposit of Rs.
 4 lakhs.
 My friends and family are helping me but the transplant costs around Rs.
 30 lakhs and we have absolutely nothing.